The 7 Best TVs For PS5/PS5 Pro of 2026

 Response time is the time it takes for a pixel to change from one color to the next.
 TVs with a slow response time leave blurry trails behind fast motion, while TVs with fast response times deliver clear motion.
 OLEDs are the uncontested best TVs regarding response time, as their pixel transitions are nearly instantaneous.
 Input lag is the time it takes for your controller inputs to register on screen.
 Through our rigorous testing process, we've discovered that most TVs nowadays have low enough input lag that you don't feel a delay between your inputs and the action on screen, but if you're mainly a competitive gamer, you will want the lowest input lag possible.

 A TV's overall image quality is also very important for gaming, especially if you own a PS5 Pro and want to fully appreciate the graphical improvements it offers.
 If you game in a bright room, you need a TV that's bright enough to fight glare so you aren't distracted by reflections on your screen.
 You also want a TV that displays a wide range of colors and has sufficient contrast to highlight objects against dark backgrounds in HDR.
-We determine whether a TV's picture quality deteriorates while using Game Mode and which TVs simultaneously offer excellent performance and image quality.
+We determine whether a TV's picture quality deteriorates when using Game Mode and which TVs offer excellent performance and image quality simultaneously.

 Below are our recommendations for the best gaming televisions for PS5 and PS5 Pro, depending on your budget and needs.
 Also, see our picks for the best gaming TVs, the best 8k TVs, and the best TVs for Switch 2.
 You can also vote on which ones you want us to buy and test.
-To learn more about the 2025 models, check out our 2025 TV lineup page.
+To learn more about the recently announced 2026 models, check out our 2026 TV lineup page.

 How We Test TVs